RamOchoa-HES/HyperCode/README.md

 We prioritized our backlog items based on need and dependencies in the following order:

+Note: The first three lists on the Trello Board are for the Product Backlog only.
+The technical lists are only for our team internal tasks.
+The team decided to keep all lists within the same board.

 1. Design wireframes for initial pages
 2. Create landing page
 3. Login user page